 Bismuth drugs tackle Porphyromonas gingivalis and attune cytokine response in human cells

-Periodontitis is the leading cause of severe tooth loss and edentulism in adults worldwide, and yet links closely to systemic conditions like diabetes and cardiovascular disease.
-Porphyromonas gingivalis is the keystone pathogen of periodontitis.
-Herein, we provided the first evidence that bismuth drugs suppressed P. gingivalis in its planktonic, biofilm and intracellular states.
-Totally, 42 bismuth-associated proteins were identified including its major virulence factors (e.g. gingipains, hemagglutinin HagA and fimbriae).
-Bismuth perturbed its iron acquisition, disturbed energy metabolism and virulence, and inactivated multiple key enzymes (e.g., superoxide dismutase and thioredoxins).
+Periodontitis is the leading cause of severe tooth loss and edentulism in adults worldwide and is closely linked to systemic conditions such as diabetes and cardiovascular disease.
+Porphyromonas gingivalis is the key pathogen in periodontitis.
+Herein, we provided the first evidence that bismuth drugs suppress P. gingivalis in its planktonic, biofilm, and intracellular states.
+In total, 42 bismuth-associated proteins were identified including its major virulent factors (e.g., gingipains, hemagglutinin HagA, and fimbriae).
+Bismuth perturbed its iron acquisition, disturbed the energy metabolism and virulence, and deactivated multiple key enzymes (e.g., superoxide dismutase and thioredoxins).
 Moreover, bismuth inhibited its biofilm formation and disrupted the 3-day matured biofilms.
-Notably, the internalized P. gingivalis in various human cells (e.g., gingival epithelium progenitors, HGEPs) was oppressed by bismuth, but not the commonly used antibiotics metronidazole.
-Importantly, bismuth drugs enabled to counteract immuno-inflammatory responses in different host cells perturbed by P. gingivalis.
-The production of IL-6 and IL-8 attenuated by P. gingivalis in both native and IL-1β-stimulated HGEPs was restored, while the bacterium-enhanced expression of IL-6, IL-1β and TNFα in THP-1 macrophages was alleviated.
-This proof-of-concept study brings prospects to potential reposition of the routinely used anti-Helicobacter pylori bismuth drugs to better manage inflammatory diseases like periodontitis and P. gingivalis-related complex systemic disorders.
+Notably, the internalized P. gingivalis in various human cells (e.g., human gingival epithelium progenitors, HGEPs) was oppressed by bismuth but not the commonly used antibiotic metronidazole.
+Importantly, bismuth drugs enabled the counteraction of immuno-inflammatory responses in different host cells perturbed by P. gingivalis.
+The production of IL-6 and IL-8 attenuated by P. gingivalis in both of native and IL-1β-stimulated HGEPs was restored, while the bacterium-enhanced expression of IL-6, IL-1β, and TNFα in THP-1 macrophages was alleviated.
+This proof-of-concept study brings prospects for the potential reposition of the routinely used anti-Helicobacter pylori bismuth drugs to better manage inflammatory diseases such as periodontitis and P. gingivalis-related complex systemic disorders.